Masterclass Catalog

 This training will benefit your organization by giving participants greater knowledge of Excel as a financial decision-making tool.
 The trainer will conduct dynamic and resourceful training that you do not want to miss.

-This seminar is sponsored by the Department of Finance and the Center for Executive and Professional Development in the Spears School of Business at Oklahoma State University.
-It qualifies for continuing edu - cation credit for licensed professional engineers and also professional development hours for other disciplines.
+This seminar is sponsored by the Department of Finance and the Center for the Future of Work in the Spears School of Business at Oklahoma State University.
+It qualifies for continuing education credit for licensed professional engineers and also professional development hours for other disciplines.

 » KORN FERRY COMPETENCIES Business insight | Financial acumen | Nimble learning | Self-development